betacal/betacal.github.io/README.md

 * [AISTATS2017 poster]
 * [AISTATS2017 slides]

+## Electronic Journal of Statistics

+We have published an extended version of the AISTATS2017 paper in the Electronic Journal of Statistics.
+The most significant additions include additional experiments with logistic regression, random forest, multi-layer perceptron and support vector machine; an empirical investigation of the effect of dataset size on the performance of the various calibration methods; and a novel statistical test that builds on beta calibration to recognise if the model deviates from being well-calibrated.
+Click [here] to access the paper.

 # Citing Beta Calibration

-If you want to cite this work, please use the following citation format:
+If you want to cite the AISTATS work, please use the following citation format:

-_Meelis Kull, Telmo Silva Filho, Peter Flach; Proceedings of the 20th International Conference on Artificial Intelligence and Statistics, PMLR 54:623-631, 2017._
+_Meelis Kull, Telmo Silva Filho, Peter Flach; Beta calibration: a well-founded and easily implemented improvement on logistic calibration for binary classifiers, Proceedings of the 20th International Conference on Artificial Intelligence and Statistics, PMLR 54:623-631, 2017._

+For the EJS paper, use the following citation format:

+_Meelis Kull, Telmo Silva Filho, Peter Flach; Beyond sigmoids: How to obtain well-calibrated probabilities from binary classifiers with beta calibration.
+Electron.
+J. Statist.
+11 (2017), no. 2, 5052--5080. doi:10.1214/17-EJS1338SI._

 # Support or Contact